 Massage, along with breathing, is one of the key tools to help you stay calm and relaxed during labour.
 It's beneficial for several reasons - it helps promote feelings of love and being supported which is great for helping the production of oxcytocin (the love hormone).
 It also acts as a distraction - if you're focussing on the lovely touch of your partner then you're less likely to focus on what's going on around you or sensations happening elsewhere in your body.
 Massage is also a great way to help you feel relaxed and release any tension or lactic acid from your body.

-The key areas to focus on massaging during labour are shoulders, neck, back, sacrum (base of the spine), and bottom.
-You can use the image above as a guideline for positioning and direction of flow of touch.
-This is something that you and your partner can practice together during your pregnancy, especially towards the end when you will particularly feel the benefit.
+The key areas to focus on massaging during labour are shoulders, neck, back, and sacrum (base of the spine).
+Massage is something that you and your partner can practice together during your pregnancy, especially towards the end when you will particularly feel the benefit.
 Don't get too hung up about technique and if you're 'doing it right'.
 What's important is that it feels good.
 Time spent together practising is also strengthening the bond you have together.
 Try different types of touch - tickly, light touch with finger tips or nails, or a firmer kneading massage and use oil if you prefer.
 Some types of massage may not provide as much physical relief but all touch will help to keep you calm, relaxed and feeling loved and supported.

 You may also find that you have established ‘touches’ as a couple which you find comforting – stroking the hair, a gentle tickle up and down the arm, a foot massage.